Effects of Cocaine Use on the Heart

 The drug also reduces how much oxygen the cardiovascular system can deliver throughout the body.

 Are you or a loved one grappling with cocaine addiction and not sure where to turn?
 Feel like you’ve tried everything but can’t break free?
-Zinnia Healing can help.
-Call us at (855) 430-9439 to learn about our wide range of substance abuse treatment options.
+Zinnia Health can help.
+Call us at (855) 430-9439to learn about our wide range of substance abuse treatment options.
 Our admissions specialists are standing by around the clock to answer your call.

 Cardiovascular Effects of Cocaine